 WHO MAY BORROW

-A valid record in the patron database and a current bar-coded library identification card are required for checkout of all materials.
+A valid record in the patron database and a current bar-coded library identification card or photo ID are required for checkout of all materials.

 Standard Resident Card

 Scarborough residents having a permanent Scarborough address, non-resident property owners, students attending Scarborough schools, and employees of Scarborough businesses may apply in person for a free library card.
 This multi-purpose card is used to borrow materials and to use library public access computers.

 Individuals will be asked to provide proof of residence, property ownership, school attendance, or employment at the time of registration for a card as well as verification of mailing address.
 Proof of address may be a Maine driver's license, Maine ID card, current utility bill or rent receipt, tax bill or valid passport.
 [Note: Any person who is a Maine resident, or a nonresident temporarily domiciled in the State with a mailing address in the State may apply for an official state non-driver identification card.]

 Homebound residents are served by the library bi-monthly delivery service and may fill out an application at home with the assistance of a family member or the delivery driver.
 This service is also provided to residents living in residential or nursing care facilities.

 Non-residents who do not own or rent property in Scarborough, nor work in Scarborough, nor attend school in Scarborough, may be issued a one-year card upon payment of a non-refundable annual fee and verification of residence and mailing address.
 A non-resident card may be renewed annually.

 Temporary Resident or Seasonal Card

 Anyone who does not own or rent property in Scarborough on a year-round basis, but maintains a temporary domicile in Scarborough for up to six months may purchase a 3 month seasonal card.
 A seasonal card may be renewed once.